sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 ## The datasets

-All the sample data used in his lecture and the book can be found on his [website here](http://www.inference.org.uk/itprnn/code/kmeans/).
+All the sample data used in his lectures and the book can be found on his [website here](http://www.inference.org.uk/itprnn/code/kmeans/).
 It also has octave code for the algorithms but we'll implement them again in python.

 ## The simple k-means